aitemr/awesome-git-hooks/pre-receive/README.md

 ## pre receive git hooks for:

-* [Push Ban](https://github.com/aitemr/awesome-git-hooks/blob/master/pre-receive/pre-receive-ban-on-push-to-brancht) - Git Hook for ban on push to master branch
+* [Push Ban](https://github.com/aitemr/awesome-git-hooks/blob/master/pre-receive/pre-receive-ban-on-push-to-brancht) - Git Hook for ban on push to master branch.

 ## support

-If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new)
+If you have a question, find a bug, or just want to say hi, please open an [issue on GitHub](https://github.com/aitemr/awesome-git-hooks/issues/new).

 ## license